qaalabs/fabric/docs/01-lakehouse/instructions.md

 ## Clean up resources

 In this exercise, you have created a lakehouse and imported data into it.
 You've seen how a lakehouse consists of files and tables stored in a OneLake data store.
-The managed tables can be queried using SQL, and are included in a default semantic model to support data visualizations.
+The managed tables can be queried using SQL, and are included in a default semantic model to support data visualisations.

 Once you've finished exploring your lakehouse, you should delete the workspace you created for this exercise.